-Gifted Education has been implemented as a new strategy across several of our schools in the Diocese of Maitland-Newcastle.
-The purpose of gifted education is to identify “giftedness” in students and to provide appropriate educational programs and interventions to enable development of “talent” to achieve potential.
+Gifted Education is a focus for schools in the Diocese of Maitland-Newcastle.
+The purpose of our gifted education program is to provide meaningful opportunities for all students to excel in their learning.
+Staff work collaboratively to identify giftedness in students and to provide appropriate educational programs and interventions to enable the development of their talent to achieve individual potential.

-In 2016, the Catholic Schools Office identified a need to review and enhance its policies in relation to the field of gifted education to ensure the needs of high-ability students were being met in accordance with the CSO Vision Statement, At the heart of everything there is always Jesus Christ.
-The system’s new gifted education policies and procedures have been designed to fulfill this requirement.
+In 2016, the Catholic Schools Office identified a need to review and enhance its policies in relation to the field of gifted education to ensure the needs of gifted students were being met.
+The system’s gifted education policies and procedures have been designed to fulfil this requirement.

 The key components of the Gifted Education K-12 policy and strategy are: